GloverDonovan/webdev-bootcamp/reference/index.rst

 Reference
 =========

-This is where all the useful information goes that doesn't fit into the :doc:`/guide/index`.
+Here you'll find other useful information not found in the :doc:`/guide/index`.

 .. toctree::
    :maxdepth: 1